emuell/afseq/docs/src/extras/generators.md

 ### Generators

-Generators in afseq are pattern, gate or emit **functions**, that do **return another function**.
+Generators in pattrns are pattern, gate or emit **functions**, that do **return another function**.
 This is similar to how iterators work in Lua.
 By returning a function from a function you can create a new local state that is valid for the returned function only.

 Let's use our counter example again with such a *generator*: